arirosenfeld/AriBlueStampPortfolio/index.md

 # Air Quality Monitor
-  There are approximately 7 million people that die around the world do to exposure to poor air quality and 90% people worldwide breathe polluted air.
-Therefore, my project the air quality montior would be very useful since it shows the user the air quality as well as the temperature and humidity.
-Not only that but the imformation is displayed on Blynk which is a website so the user can look in advance to make sure the air is safe to breathe before they are exposed to the air.
+  There are approximately 7 million people that die around the world due to exposure to poor air quality and 90% of people worldwide breathe polluted air.
+Therefore, my project the air quality monitor would be very useful since it shows the user the air quality as well as the temperature and humidity.
+Not only that but the information is displayed on Blynk which is a website so the user can look in advance to make sure the air is safe to breathe before they are exposed to the air.
+Through building this project, I learned a lot of vital skills that are crucial to becoming an engineer.
+For example, I studied  different signals whether analog or digital, expanded my coding abilities, interacted with new sensors and other components, and I built circuits.
-Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!

 | **Engineer** | **School** | **Area of Interest**| **Grade** |
 |:--:|:--:|:--:|:--:|
 | Ari R | Frisch | Electrical Engineering | Incoming Sophomore